Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: System Overview

 \subsection{System Components and Boundaries}

-The system includes three participant roles and two execution domains.
-Prosumers generate orders and settlement records off-chain and submit on-chain orders and commitments when required.
-Carbon authorities execute on-chain operations for asset registration and verification and associate verification evidence through off-chain references.
-Auditors read commitments and events from the blockchain and replay off-chain records to perform verification.
-The system also includes an on-chain governance role for participant registration and permission configuration.
-This role maintains the operational boundary and does not participate in audit result generation.
+The system includes three participant roles.
+Prosumers generate orders and settlement records off-chain and submit on-chain commitments when required.
+Carbon authorities execute on-chain operations for asset registration and verification.
+Auditors read commitments from the blockchain and replay off-chain records for verification.
+The on-chain layer stores only commitments, aggregated states, and traceable events, while the off-chain layer stores full records and performs digest construction.
+Fig.~\ref{fig:system_overview} illustrates the architecture.

-The trust boundary is defined by the two execution domains.
-The on-chain layer consists of smart contracts and stores only commitments, aggregated states, and traceable events.
-High-frequency transaction details are not stored on-chain.
-The off-chain layer stores full records and performs digest construction and replay auditing.
-Figure~\ref{fig:system_overview} illustrates the boundary as well as the data flow and audit flow.